zrs233/ursula/doc/endpoints.md

 split-horizon DNS or similar so the internal API clients connect to the internal floating IP, we went ahead and had the internal API clients connect the same public address as external clients.
-One disadvantage with this choice, is loose log visibility into which internal node the API request originated from since we NAT the internal requests.
+One disadvantage with this choice, is lose log visibility into which internal node the API request originated from since we NAT the internal requests.